GerbenBeintema/deepSI/docs/installation.rst

 Installation
 ============

-You can use any python distribution but I recommend using anaconda for it reduces the number of installation complications to almost zero.
+You can use any python distribution but I recommend using anaconda python (https://www.anaconda.com/products/individual) for it reduces the number of installation complications to almost zero.

+deepSI has been verified to work for 3.7 <= python <= 3.9

 After installing anaconda (adding to path is not necessary) you can open the "anaconda promp" or "anaconda cmd" and type the following commands to install deepSI

 .. code:: sh

-    conda install torch torchvision torchaudio cudatoolkit=10.2 -c torch conda install -c anaconda git
+    conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch conda install -c anaconda git
     pip install git+git://github.com/GerbenBeintema/deepSI@master